cloudfoundry/php-buildpack/docs/config.md

 ### PHP Extensions

 As mentioned in the chart above, PHP extensions can easily be enabled by setting the `PHP_EXTENSIONS` or `ZEND_EXTENSIONS` option in `.bp-config/options.json`.
 This option allows you to make sure that any of the bundled PHP extensions are installed and configured for your environment.

+#### Composer

+The PHP Buildpack also has support for using composer files within your PHP application.
+By default, it will utilize composer files (json, lock) that reside inside the app root directory or the directory specified as `WEBDIR` in your `options.json`.
+In the event that you have your composer files inside your app directory but not in the default directories, you can specify this custom location via an environment variable for your app called `COMPOSER_PATH` (relative to the app root directory).
+Please note that your composer lock and json files must be in the same directory.

 ### PHP Modules